ussoewwin/comfyui-sdnq-splited/README.md

 - SDPA provides good performance without xFormers
 - If xFormers is incompatible with your GPU/model, fallback is automatic

-### Performance is Slow

-**Balanced/lowvram modes**: Inherently slower due to CPU↔GPU data movement.
-Options:
-- Enable the xFormers option in the UI (if compatible)
-- Enable the Flash Attention (FA) option in the UI
-- Enable the Sage Attention (SA) option in the UI
-- SDPA is always active for automatic optimization
-- Upgrade to more VRAM for full GPU mode
-- Use smaller model (uint4 vs int8)

 ### Out of Memory

 1. Use lower memory mode (gpu → balanced → lowvram)